Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 - In 1974, a report that stated that 36 children in England developed neurological conditions led to concerns about the safety of the DTP vaccine (Diphtheria, Tetanus, and Pertussis (whooping cough)).
 As a result, vaccination in the UK fell from 81% to 31% and led to three whooping cough epidemics.

 - Between 1979 and 1996, Sweden halted inoculations for whooping cough.
 The result: 60% of all Swedish children under the age of 10 contracted the disease.

 A new and dark era began when the Antivaxxer movement arrived.
 Unlike other movements, this one was nefarious to its core.
-As mentioned, it started its existence upon a hoax.
+As mentioned, it started its existence based on a hoax.

-The Wakefield experiment started the movement; however, advocacy groups, Internet and celebrities perpetuated its growth.
-Unfortunately, the movement started to veer away from the fear of Autism and began to move into other modes and purposes.
+The Wakefield experiment started the movement; however, advocacy groups, the Internet, and celebrities perpetuated its growth.
+Unfortunately, the movement started to veer away from the fear of autism and began to move into other modes and purposes.